serviss-ventures/nicnixr-landing/AVATAR_SYSTEM_IMPROVEMENTS_JUNE_9.md

 # Avatar System Improvements - June 9, 2025

 ## Summary
 Enhanced the avatar system with fixes, improved diversity, and premium rotation features.
+Added 6th avatar to each premium rotation for better representation.

 ## Changes Made